breiko83/sharpify-website/content/services/growth-hacking.md

 ---
-title: Growth Hacking
+title: Grow and Scale your project
 photo: /images/growth-hacking.png
 order: 3
 ---
-Organically grow your users / customers and optimize your budget to reach a wider audience. 📈
+Organically grow your users / customers and optimize your technological infrastructure to reach a wider audience. 📈